Dolores Delgado

-Dolores Delgado García (born 9 November 1962) is a Spanish prosecutor who served as Attorney General of Spain from 2020 to 2022.
+Dolores Delgado García (born 9 November 1962) is a Spanish prosecutor who served as Prosecutor General of the State from 2020 to 2022.
 Previously, she served as Minister of Justice and First Notary of the Kingdom from 2018 to 2020, in the first Pedro Sánchez administration.

 Delgado joined the Public Prosecution Service in 1989, being assigned to the High Court of Justice of the Autonomous Community of Catalonia.
 In 1993 she was promoted to prosecutor at the Audiencia Nacional, where she stands out for being responsible for important cases against drug trafficking and terrorism.
 Briefly, from 2006 to 2007 she was the Spokesperson of the Prosecution Ministry.
 She has also worked at the International Criminal Court and is an advocate of universal justice.

 Early life and education

 Born in 1962 in Madrid, Delgado studied law at the Autonomous University of Madrid, furthering her legal education with a master's degree in EU Law by the Complutense University of Madrid.